 Store Openings and Closings

-The company has 414 stores in operation, reflecting eight store closures in the 2025 first quarter as part of its ongoing efforts to optimize its store base.
-During the remainder of fiscal 2025, the company expects to close approximately seven more stores and does not expect to open any new stores.
+The company currently has 414 stores in operation, reflecting eight store closures in the 2025 first quarter as part of its ongoing efforts to optimize its store base.
+During the remainder of fiscal 2025, the company expects to close approximately seven additional stores and does not expect to open any new stores.

 Image courtesy Big 5 Sporting Goods Corporation